 - And then create a shortcode, which dynamically displays current year,

-- Now, add Current Year in WP Post title using shortcode.
+- Now, add Current Year in WP Post title using the shortcode.

 How to Activate shortcode in WordPress Post Title

-You need to add the following code into functions.php file of WP theme:
+You need to add the following code into the functions.php file to activate WordPress post title shortcode:

 //* Activate shortcode function in Post Title add_filter( 'the_title', 'do_shortcode' );

-The above-given code adds a filter to the_title WordPress Function, which allows you to use shortcode in WordPress Post Title.
-Now, we’ll create a shortcode to display current year dynamically.
+The above-given code adds a filter to the_title WordPress Function, which allows you to use the shortcode in WordPress Title.
+Now, we’ll create a shortcode to display the current year dynamically.

 How to Auto Add Dynamic Year in WordPress Post Titles